Which camp should you attend?

 • No experience with container technology needed

-• Researchers wanting to create and maintain their own containers, as well as deepen their understanding of container builds with GPU acceleration, continuous integration, and Singularity
+• Researchers wanting to create and maintain their own containers using Kubernetes, as well as deepen their understanding of container builds with GPU acceleration, continuous integration, and Singularity

 • Enjoys a collaborative, innovative environment